-Pressure Cook Recipes is not just a recipes food blog.
+Pressure Cook Recipes is not just a recipe food blog.
 This is our little place to share our lives and memories with you.

 Since we’ve started Pressure Cook Recipes, many readers have shared how our dishes reminded them of their family or childhood, how their family enjoyed their food, and how the food comforted them.
-All these stories make us extremely happy.
+Many of your stories & anecdotes touch our hearts and make us extremely happy.

-Thank you for letting us bring a little joy in your lives!
+Thank you for letting us bring a little joy to your lives!